jwinter/jwinter.github.com/blog-builder/source/_posts/2014-10-31-code-review-jwinter-style.md

 meta: {}
 ---

 I really enjoy reviewing code.
 I think it's mostly because I enjoy listening and talking to people about programming.
-So here are some thoughts of my rambling thoughts on reviewing code.
+So here are some of my rambling thoughts on reviewing code.

 First, I **try to be cognizant of other people's feelings during code review**.
 It's easy to be rude by giving curt, negative feedback.
 Sometimes it takes more time to reword a comment in more sensitive language.
 I've never regretted taking the time to do that.
 I have regretted hastily sending off a comment that sounds like a jerk wrote it.